Jacksonian democracy: Jacksonian presidents

-In addition to Jackson, his second vice president and one of the key organizational leaders of the Jacksonian Democratic Party, Martin Van Buren, handily won the election of 1836.
+Jackson's second vice president and one of the key organizational leaders of the Jacksonian Democratic Party, Martin Van Buren, handily won the election of 1836.
 He helped shape modern presidential campaign organizations and methods.

 Van Buren was defeated in 1840 by Whig William Henry Harrison in a landslide.
 Harrison died just one month into his term and his vice president, John Tyler, quickly reached accommodation with the Jacksonians.
 Tyler was then succeeded by James K. Polk, a Jacksonian who won the election of 1844 with Jackson's endorsement.
 Polk was so closely aligned with Jackson he was sometimes called "Young Hickory."

 Franklin Pierce had been a supporter of Jackson as well.
-James Buchanan served in Jackson's administration as minister to Russia and as Polk's secretary of state, but he did not pursue Jacksonian policies.
+James Buchanan, who followed Pierce as President, served as Jackson's minister to Russia and as Polk's secretary of state, but he did not pursue Jacksonian policies.
+However during the Panic of 1857, Buchanan acted in accordance with Jacksonian democracy principles, which restricted paper money issuance, and froze federal funds for public works projects, causing resentment among some of the population due to his refusal to implement an economic stimulus program.
+While the government was "without the power to extend relief", it would continue to pay its debts in specie, and while it would not curtail public works, none would be added.
+In hopes of reducing paper money supplies and inflation, he urged the states to restrict the banks to a credit level of $3 to $1 of specie and discouraged the use of federal or state bonds as security for bank note issues.
+The economy recovered in several years, though many Americans suffered as a result of the panic.
+Buchanan had hoped to reduce the deficit, but by the time he left office the federal budget grew by 15%.

 Finally, Andrew Johnson, who had been a strong supporter of Jackson, became president following the assassination of Abraham Lincoln in 1865, but by then Jacksonian democracy had been pushed off the stage of American politics.

 Donald Trump has been described as a "Jacksonian" for his similar upset victory, populist rhetoric, and opportunistic foreign policy.
 He also maintains a personal affinity toward President Jackson and hung his portrait in the Oval Office during his tenure as president.